SAML single sign on

 Configure your IdP

-Begin by logging into Spoke and navigating to "Settings" > "SAML."
+Begin by logging into Spoke and navigating to Settings > Integrations and look for the SAML card.
 You will find two pieces of information that are unique to your organization.
 Look for the the Assertion Customer Service (ACS) URL and the Issuer URL.
 Paste the information into the corresponding fields in your IdP.

 Fill out the remaining fields in your IdP